abalaji157/hugo-mock-landing-page-domain-name/content/contact.md

 # Contact

-Contact asbalaji@seas.upenn.edu for any inquiries.
+Contact asbalaji@seas.upenn.edu for any inquiries at all.